 What is the Eger wine region and what happens there?

-Eger is a historic wine region in northeastern Hungary, about an hour and a half away from Budapest by car.
+Eger is a historic winegrowing area in northeastern Hungary, about an hour and a half away from Budapest by car.
 The charming 50,000-resident Baroque city of Eger anchors the wine region, which is one of the largest in Hungary with 5,600 hectares (14,000 acres) of planted vines.
 Eger makes both reds and whites and is known as the home of blended wines: the dark-colored Bikavér (Bull’s Blood) and the white Egri Csillagok.

 What should I know about the history of Eger wines?